google/ground-platform/README.md

 The local emulator is preloaded with a demo survey.
 Run `nx export` to save the updated demo data to the local filesystem for use on the next run.

-## Run local web against the dev environment
+## Running the web app locally using dev Firebase

 By default `nx start` runs the web app against a local Firebase emulator (see [Build and run locally](#build-and-run-locally)).
 Sometimes it's useful to run